-- Our agent model helps us to lend responsibly.
-Agents form relationships with customers, allowing them to assess their circumstances and ability to repay.
-Agents are rewarded primarily on loan collection rather than sales which helps to ensure that they loan only what customers can afford to repay.
+- Our home credit model helps us to lend responsibly.
+Customer representatives form relationships with customers, allowing them to assess their circumstances and ability to repay.
+They are rewarded primarily on loan collection rather than sales which helps to ensure that they loan only what customers can afford to repay.

-Our businesses are members of local sector associations and they obey their codes of conducts and principles of responsible lending.
+We are members of 55 local business and sector associations in all our home credit and digital markets.
 We use our membership in sector associations for a dialogue with other credit providers and for transparent dealing with decision makers and regulators.
 We always operate in line with local legislation and cooperate with local regulatory bodies and consumer protection authorities.

 - Poland – Foundation for the Development of the Financial Market